 How do sportsbooks set betting lines?

-When the sportsbooks open their lines to bettors, the bookmakers setting the lines make their decision based on a multitude of factors.
+When the sportsbooks open their lines to bettors, the bookmakers setting the vegas lines make their decision based on a multitude of factors.
 First and foremost, they use closely guarded systems (both quantitative and qualitative) to set the odds and price.
 While any oddsmaker worth his salt will never reveal their methods, you can count on bookmakers chiefly keeping a close eye on each team’s history, injuries, recent records, and respective home and away records, along with many other more minute considerations.

-After determining what odds that they believe will encourage equitable actions on both sides of the wager, sportsbooks and their bookmakers open up the lines for bets.
+After determining what odds that they believe will encourage equitable actions on both sides of the wager, sportsbooks and their bookmakers open up the sports betting lines for bets.
 From here, the market unveils itself to the laws of supply and demand.

 Bookmakers strive to create odds that will facilitate action on both sides, but the reality is that this doesn’t often happen.
 Where bettors are placing the money (the pressures of supply and demand) will create external pressure on bookmakers to continuously tweak their lines as the betting market reacts and responds.
+Lines move in all kinds of betting markets, from simple markets like single bets to more exotic other betting markets.

 It is important to remember that what sportsbooks strive for is not fair odds, but attracting equal action on both sides.
 This can result in intentional mispricing in lines.
-Of course, this leads to tremendous value for you, the bettor.
+Of course, this leads to a tremendous value for you, the bettor.

 Betting line set up for a sportsbook